 But the CAP has also been criticised for encouraging farming practices that damage the environment.
 One indicator of the degree of environmental damage is the dramatic decline in farmland birds in recent decades.
 What is impossible to judge is what would have happened under potential alternative policies.

 The CAP benefits large landowners just for owning more land.
 EU protectionism on agriculture has been criticised for the costs it imposes on consumers through higher food prices and the costs it imposes on developing countries by making it difficult for them to compete with EU farmers.

-The other issue will be money.
-At the moment CAP money flows from the EU and passes onto the devolved nations, all of whom receive significantly more CAP funding per capita than England.
-The UK Government will have to reach agreement with the devolved administrations on how agriculture spending fits into any future fiscal framework.
+The UK government and devolved administrations will still need to agree how agriculture spending fits into any future fiscal framework.
+At the moment, CAP money flows from the EU and passes onto the devolved nations, all of whom receive significantly more CAP funding per capita than England.